tjamesallen15/jtool/README.md

 This software are licensed as follows:

-* It is for exclusive use only for TeamAei.
+* It is for exclusive use only for TheTeamAei.
 * All of the files inside are confidential.
 * It is not intended for distribution and should not be sold.